 Cost is always an important consideration, but with food storage containers, it’s wise to first consider whether your set will actually stay at home.
 On one end of the spectrum, there are single-use containers that are sold in bulk for less than a dollar each, while more durable canister sets often cost around $25.
 You might find that you need several sets for several purposes, with one dedicated to long-term storage, one for refrigerator and freezer use, and one for giving leftovers to guests.

 Sturdy but heavy, glass containers are stain-proof and won’t retain odors.
 You’ll find these in a variety of shapes and sizes, including shallow casserole-shaped containers that are great for marinating, storing flat foods, and using in your oven.
-While glass food storage containers are likely to be safe in the dishwasher, microwaves, refrigerator, and freezer, it’s always best to check with the manufacturer to make sure.
+While glass food storage containers are likely to be safe in the dishwasher, microwave, refrigerator, and freezer, it’s always best to check with the manufacturer to make sure.
 Even if the containers themselves are safe for those uses, the lids might need special care.
-Because glass storage containers are heavy, you might not want to nest as many of them as you would if the containers were lightweight plastic.
+Because glass storage containers are heavy, you might not want to nest as many of them as you would if they were lightweight plastic.

 Canister-style food storage containers are meant for holding flour, sugar, pasta, and other pantry staples for long-term storage, with large openings that make it easy to measure ingredients for recipes.
-Their lids are designed to be secure to keep pests out, and should also be easy to open and close, since you may be using them during cooking.
-Since they're meant for long-term storage of single ingredients that you would simply refill as needed, these likely wouldn't need to be washed as often as other containers, but you'd wipe down the outside as needed.
+Their lids are designed to be secure to keep pests out, and they should also be easy to open and close, since you may be using them during cooking.
+Since they're meant for long-term storage of single ingredients that you would simply refill as needed, they likely wouldn't need to be washed as often as other containers, but you'd wipe down the outside as needed.

 These containers are much like canister storage sets, but with a twist.
 Many have their own vacuum system or may require a separate vacuum device to remove the air from the container to create a secure vacuum closure.
 These are particularly great for storing foods that might go stale, like nuts or whole grains.
-Smaller vacuum storage containers can be used for cheese kept in the refrigerator, rapidly marinating meats, or making quick-pickled vegetables.
+Smaller vacuum-storage containers can be used for cheese kept in the refrigerator, rapidly marinating meats, or making quick-pickled vegetables.
 While these can be used to store almost anything, they’re more expensive than standard containers and are best used for foods that benefit from a vacuum seal.

-Known for sturdy home products and giant storage bins, Rubbermaid also makes small containers for food storage.
-Their containers are made from a thicker material than those from Ziploc or Glad and are designed to last longer.
-They also make hard plastic containers.
-These are slightly more expensive than similar-sized Ziploc or Glad containers.
+Known for sturdy home products and giant storage bins, Rubbermaid makes small containers for food storage.
+Its containers are made from a thicker material than those from Ziploc or Glad and are designed to last longer.Rubbermaid also makes hard plastic containers, which are slightly more expensive than similar-sized Ziploc or Glad containers.
 They nest well for storage when not in use.

 From hard plastic to glass to larger canister-style containers, you’ll find almost everything except the least expensive, one-off containers.
 While other brands make containers that look similar, the quality of OXO products makes them worth considering, even though you’ll pay more for the name brand.